 (iii) This Agreement, any Credit Support Document to which Party B is a party, each Confirmation, and any other documentation relating to this Agreement to which it is a party or that it is required to deliver will be executed and delivered by a duly appointed or elected and authorized officer of Party B of the level of vice president or higher.]

-[(o) European Monetary Union.
+[(p) European Monetary Union.
 The provisions of Annexes 1 to 5 (inclusive) of the EMU Protocol, published by ISDA on May 6, 1998, are hereby incorporated in this Agreement.]

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.